This post has been updated as of May 2019

 Studios:There are currently over 200 studios on StudioHop in Dallas-Fort Worth and they are always adding more.
 Choose from yoga, Pilates, barre, kickboxing, HIIT, bootcamp, aerial yoga, spin, and more.
 StudioHop is very selective with the studios they accept and offer to their members.
 Their standard is to only offer the best studio options.

 The Fine Print: It’s a month-to-month membership, so no annual contracts or additional fees.
-There are caps for the number of times you visit a studio.
-Just read the different tiers before choosing a plan that works for you.
 There is a fee to put your account on hold.
 Also, late cancels will incur a $12 charge and $15 for no shows.

 Who I’d recommend this to: If you want more of a membership experience a few of your favorite studios, StudioHop has that option since you’re able to visit a studio more than a handful of times in a month.
 It’s a great alternative to paying for one studio membership.
 I’m currently a StudioHop member and have loved being part of the community.
 You can catch my review here.
-I use the Visit Bundle in addition to my gym membership.
+I use the A La Carte membership in addition to my gym membership.
 This allows me to supplement my gym workouts with yoga or another fun class and I love the perks.
+The Ozone Sauna at Mohler is my FAVORITE!
 I’d recommend StudioHop for people who live in Dallas proper.
 StudioHop continues to add more North Dallas studios (currently 40 studios in North Dallas), however this membership makes the most sense for people who either live or work in Dallas.
 The majority of their studios are in central Dallas and they are currently building out their studio partners in Fort Worth.
 Anyone who lives outside of central Dallas or in the further suburbs won’t have as many options to choose from and wouldn’t be able to take advantage of all the studio offerings unless they are willing to drive.

 ClassPass started in New York and expanded nationally and to Dallas a few years ago.
 They are definitely a larger company and are currently in almost every major city in the U.S. I had the pleasure of testing their platform and visiting studios all over DFW when it first launched in 2014.
 They offer access to a variety of different studios and gyms in DFW.